-5 Branding Requirements
+5. Branding requirements

-- 5.1 A horse cannot be accepted for inclusion in either the Australian Stud Book or the Australian Non-Thoroughbred Register until it has been freeze branded. - 5.2 To avoid horses racing with the same brand and drop number (if more than one breeder has the same brand), breeders must register their brands with the Australian Stud Book and those with the same brands will be allocated individual series of drop numbers. - 5.3 Foals and weanlings should be freeze branded in sufficient time for their brands to be discernible by the 31st March of their first year of life.
-They must be freeze branded so that at the time of sampling and description by a Stud Book approved veterinarian the brands are present as permanent white hair markings.
-This can take about six weeks from application of the brand.
+- 5.1 A horse cannot be accepted for inclusion in the Australian Stud Book or the Australian Non-Thoroughbred Register until it has been freeze branded. - 5.2 To avoid horses racing with the same brand and drop number (if more than 1 breeder has the same brand), breeders must register their brands with the Australian Stud Book and those with the same brands will be allocated individual series of drop numbers. - 5.3 Foals and weanlings should be freeze branded in sufficient time for their brands to be discernible by 31 March of their first year of life.
+They must be freeze branded so that at the time of sampling and description by an approved veterinarian the brands are present as permanent white hair markings.
+This can take about 6 weeks from application of the brand. - 5.4 The freeze brand has 3 parts: - (a) a stud, station, owner, or agent's distinguishing brand consists of letters or symbols that meet Department of Agriculture or Department of Primary Industries requirements in each State and Territory; - (b) a sequence (serial or drop) number which signifies the order in which the foals were branded with the distinguishing brand; and - (c) a year number which signifies the foaling season the foal was born in.
+A foal born in the official foaling season, whose dam was first covered in the official covering season, must carry the year brand for the last digit of that calendar year which includes the first 6 months of the foaling season.
+However, a foal born to a mare which was first covered in June, July or August must carry the year brand for the last digit of that calendar year in which its dam was first covered (this applies regardless of the month of birth of the foal).

-- 5.4 The freeze brand has three parts: - A stud, station, owner, or agent's distinguishing brand consists of letters or symbols that meet Department of Agriculture, or Department of Primary Industries requirements in each State and Territory; - A sequence (serial or drop) number which signifies the order in which the foals were branded with the distinguishing brand; - A year number which signifies the foaling season the foal was born in.
-A foal born between 1 July of one year to 30 June of the next year (official foaling season), whose dam was first covered in the official covering season (1 September to 31 May) must carry the year brand for the last digit of that calendar year which includes the first six months of the foaling season.
-However a foal born to a mare which was first covered in June, July or August must carry the year brand for the last digit of that calendar year in which its dam was first covered, this applies, regardless of the month of birth of the foal. - 5.5 The brands must be placed on the near or off shoulders in accordance with each of the Departments of Agriculture's, or Departments of Primary Industries' requirements as set out in the table below.
+5.5 The brands must be placed on the near or off shoulders in accordance with each of the Departments of Agriculture's or Departments of Primary Industries' requirements, as set out in the table below.

-Brand Site Near Side Shoulder Off Side Shoulder All States and ACT Stud or station brand Sequence number over year number eg: 27 over 3 NT and QLD optional Stud or station brand and Sequence number over year number eg: 27 over 3
+Brand Site Near Side Shoulder Off Side Shoulder All States and ACT Stud or station brand Sequence number over year number, eg: 27 over 3 NT and QLD optional Stud or station brand and Sequence number over year number, eg: 27 over 3

-The example included in the above table is for the twenty seventh foal branded with the same stud or station brand.
+The example included in the above table is for the 27th foal branded with the same stud or station brand.
 The year of birth is either 2003, 1993 or 1983.

 - 5.6 A horse which has been incorrectly or indistinctly branded must never be rebranded over the site of the existing brand.
-The breeder should consult the Stud Book before attempting to rebrand the horse. - 5.7 Any horse whose brand does not correspond in detail with the brand description prepared by an official Australian Stud Book identifier must be retyped and reidentified. - Any horse that carries a drop number that has not been allocated by the Australian Stud Book and has the same brand and drop number as another horse, may be required to be rebranded.
-To ensure this does not happen, please read the requirements in regards to the Brand Register in point 5.2. - 5.9 Fire brands, acid brands and alkali brands are not accepted on a Thoroughbred.
+The breeder should consult the Australian Stud Book before attempting to rebrand the horse. - 5.7 Any horse whose brand does not correspond in detail with the brand description prepared by an official Australian Stud Book identifier must be retyped and reidentified. - Any horse that carries a drop number that has not been allocated by the Australian Stud Book, and has the same brand and drop number as another horse, may be required to be rebranded.
+To ensure this does not happen, breeders must ensure compliance with rule 5.2. - 5.9 Fire brands, acid brands and alkali brands are not accepted on a Thoroughbred.

-6 Certification of Paternity
+6. Certification of Paternity requirements